binder-project/binder-control/README.md

 process manager that also manages optional background services (a database, a logging stack,...) using Docker Compose.

+### Getting Started

+If you've created a new GCE instance specifically for Binder, and you'd like to proceed with the [default](conf/example.conf) configuration options, then `binder-control start-all` will interactively launch all background services and Binder servers.

+To interactively stop all services/services, call `binder-control stop-all`

 ### Services
 `binder-control` provides built-in options for deploying the end-to-end system with either a local version of Kubernetes (using Vagrant with VirtualBox), or with a small, preconfigured Kubernetes